MajorFrenchy/MajorFrenchy.github.io/_posts/2026-03-05-vpinfe-macos.md

 image: /Screenshots/VpinFE/VPinFE.jpg
 ---

-This is a Cross Platform Front end for Virtual Pinball.
+This is a Cross-Platform Front End for Virtual Pinball.
 This post is about setting it up on MacOS <br>

 <a href="https://www.youtube.com/watch?v=YD4eZIqHypw">
   <img src="https://img.youtube.com/vi/YD4eZIqHypw/hqdefault.jpg"